Battle of Taraca

 Wood sent two infantry battalions and two cavalry troops to the mouth of the Taraca River.
-Col. Marion P. Maus' Third Battalion of the 22nd Infantry held the mouth of the river while Wood led a column overland.
+Colonel Marion P. Maus' Third Battalion of the 22nd Infantry held the mouth of the river while Wood led a column overland.
 Maus' men used a Vickers-Maxim machine gun and a Gatling gun to capture a few cottas, inflicting 65 casualties on the Moros.
 Over the next week, Wood's men destroyed 130 cottas but failed to capture the Sultan.